A franchise network of ‘digital’ toilets in Nairobi is helping to stem the spread of COVID-19 among vulnerable urban slum communities.

 Access to toilets is one of the biggest issues in the developing world.
 As millions of slum dwellers don’t have access to the fundamental human right of good sanitation, a team of MIT graduates have devised a sustainable solution to make hygiene affordable and accessible – and an alternative to pay-per-use pits.

-Starting in Kenya, startup Sanergy built a franchise network of clean, containerised toilets run by local micro-entrepreneurs.
-The community is engaged with running the Fresh Life Toilets at every step, with waste separated to make organic fertiliser, instead of polluting waterways.
+Starting in Kenya in 2011, startup Sanergy has since built a franchise network of clean, containerised toilets and non-sewered sanitation solutions that serve all urban residents and are five times cheaper than sewers.
+The community is engaged with running the ‘Fresh Life Toilets’ as local micro-entrepreneurs at every step, with waste separated to make organic fertiliser, instead of polluting waterways.

-David Auerbac, Co-founder, Sanergy
+David Auerbach, Co-founder, Sanergy